Petr Vanc (1),

 Cosimo Della Santina (2),

-Karla Stepanova (1), and
+Karla Stepanova (1),

-Jens Kober (2)
+Jens Kober (2), and

 (1) Czech Technical University in Prague, Czech Institute of Informatics, Robotics, and Cybernetics